Tort vs No-Fault Insurance: Which System Does Your State Use?

 How your insurance rate is affected by an accident depends greatly on the system your state uses.

 In no-fault states, each driver's own PIP covers initial medical costs, meaning fault alone doesn't always directly trigger the other driver's rate increase.
-However, filing a claim — even against your own policy — can still raise your rates, and no-fault states tend to have baseline premiums that run 13–25% higher than at-fault states due to mandatory PIP requirements and higher overall claims frequency.
+However, filing a claim — even against your own policy — can still raise your rates, and no-fault states tend to carry higher baseline premiums than at-fault states due to mandatory PIP requirements and higher overall claims frequency.
+Michigan is a notable example: its 2019 no-fault reforms gave drivers the ability to choose PIP coverage levels ($50,000, $250,000, $500,000, or unlimited).
+A December 2025 report from Michigan's Department of Insurance and Financial Services confirmed the reforms have delivered average savings of $357 per vehicle annually, with Wayne County seeing the largest reductions averaging $539 per vehicle.
+Learn more about Personal Injury Protection coverage and how to right-size your PIP limits.

 The Claims Process: Side by Side